LauraSkak/NanoCAH/README.md

 ### The author (As of Febuary 2025)

-I, Laura Skak Rasmussen, am a recent graduate of bioinformatics from Aarhus University and now work as a PhD student at MOMA in Aarhus, Denmark working on exploring the epigenetics of individuals with sex chromosome aneuploidies.
+I, Laura Skak, am a recent graduate of bioinformatics from Aarhus University and now work as a PhD student at MOMA in Aarhus, Denmark working on exploring the epigenetics of individuals with sex chromosome aneuploidies.